 Styling Revisions, Cabin Upgrades and Infotainment Tweaks

-Outside, the styling changes are decidedly subtle.
+Outside, the styling changes were decidedly subtle.
 The twin kidney grilles, which each feature nine slats in place of the previous 12, are now encased in larger chrome surrounds.
-The headlight design has also been tweaked, with adaptive LED units now on the options list.
-The full-width air intake in the lower front fascia has also been redesigned and incorporates new fog lamps and chrome strips along its outer sections.
+The headlight design was also tweaked, with adaptive LED units now on the options list.
+The full-width air intake in the lower front fascia was redesigned and incorporates new fog lamps and chrome strips along its outer sections.

 Much of the cabin carries over, with changes including thinner and more comfortable front seats, new ambient lighting and extra sound deadening material.
 The navigation system was revised with crisper graphics and new 3D elements, but the big news is an enhanced voice recognition system that allows the driver to dictate and send emails and texts without removing his or her hands from the wheel.